 In an emotionally detached family, children are not privy to shows of affection and warmth from their parents.
 These are families that don’t talk about feelings.

 Typically parents are cold, distant, and emotionally unavailable.
 The kids learn to repress their own emotions.

-The absence of physical affection leaves children with feelings of unworthiness and low self-esteem.
+The absence of physical affection and lack of emotional support leave children with feelings of unworthiness and low self-esteem.

-This type of dysfunctional family is often associated with social or cultural background.
+This type of dysfunctional households is often associated with social or cultural background.
 This may be the least obvious and least studied dysfunctional type6.

 Signs Of A Dysfunctional Family

 No family is perfect; every family experiences its share of conflict, stress, and even pain from time to time.
 At the end of the day, however, love, respect, trust, support, and healthy communication are what get a healthy family through.

 Fighting between siblings or a spat between husband and wife is completely normal.
 However, if a family consistently exhibits the following signs, it could be signs of dysfunction.
 Here are some of the dysfunctional family characteristics.